Mechanisms of differentiation and evolution in chordates

 Lucia Manni, Fabio Gasparini, Chiara Anselmi, Virginia Vanni

 Tunicates (or Urochordates) are the chordate subphylum considered the sister group of vertebrates.
 We rear and use two tunicate species, the solitary ascidian Ciona robusta and the colonial ascidian Botryllus schlosseri, for comparative studies aimed to understand their mechanisms of differentiation and evolution.

-In B. schlosseri, we compare the mechanisms underlying development via sexual/asexual reproduction and in regeneration.
-This permits to investigate if: similar mechanisms are used in different developmental pathways, homologies can be recognized among structures at various levels of organization, and conserved mechanisms have been co-opted during the evolution of different taxa.
+In B. schlosseri, we compare the mechanisms underlying development via sexual and asexual reproduction, and in regeneration.
+This permits to investigate if: similar mechanisms are used in different developmental pathways, homologies can be recognized among structures at various levels of organization, and conserved mechanisms have been co-opted during the evolution of different developmental pathways.
 In both C. robusta and B. schlosseri we are defining the ontology of anatomy and development.